Klara in the Sea

 I decided to write this story for those who wish to know what it is actually like to be onboard Black Duck when she is at sea.
 I have written it in a way that I think will give, even those who have never sailed before, an idea of what a passage entails, from the good to the bad and the funny moments.

-We wont resolve any great philosophical issues, but only dwell for moments on some of the necessary routines we live by, the trials we are faced with and the little silly ideas one might have when confronting the sea.
+We won’t resolve any great philosophical issues, but we will dwell for moments on some of the necessary routines we live by, the trials we are faced with, and the little silly ideas one might have when confronting the sea.

 And having said that, I hereby welcome you onboard Black Duck!